 Eligible theses.
-This database gives information about doctoral and selected masters’ theses in Russian, Soviet and East European studies which have been accepted by any British or Irish degree-awarding body.
-It does not include dissertations written for MA or other one-year masters’ degrees.
+This database gives information about doctoral and selected masters’ theses in Russian, Soviet and East European studies accepted by any British or Irish degree-awarding body.
+From the 2012 update onwards only doctoral theses have been added.
+It does not include any dissertations written for MA or other one-year masters’ degrees.
 B.Litts and B.Phils have been included where these were later made convertible to M.Litts and M.Phils.
-From the 2012 update onwards, only doctoral theses have been added.

 Eligible subject matter.
 Theses are included if they deal wholly or substantially with any subject in the field of Russian, Soviet, Slavonic or East European studies broadly defined, including the social sciences as well as the humanities.
 Geographical coverage extends to Russia, the whole area of the former USSR (including Central Asia, the Caucasus and Siberia), and the area of the formerly communist states of Eastern Europe except the GDR.

 Sources.
-The preferred source for the thesis details given in the database is either the library catalogue record of the awarding institution or – in the case of electronically deposited or digitised theses – their listing by EThOS or an institutional repository (see ‘Access…’ below).
-If no such record has been found, the data is drawn where possible from the catalogues of the British Library, the Senate House Library (for London University institutions), the National Library of Wales (for Welsh universities), or from the COPAC online union catalogue.
-For fewer than 2 per cent of entries, particulars have been compiled from other sources, including university departments’ own listings and the Index to Theses.
+The preferred source for the thesis details given in the database is either the catalogue record of the awarding institution’s library or their listing on the British Library’s EThOS database or by an institutional repository.
+For fewer than 2 per cent of entries, particulars have been compiled from other sources.
 In these cases the entry carries the annotation [NCR] (‘No Catalogue Record’).

 Content of Entries.

-You are usually allowed to make reasonable quotations from a thesis if you give proper acknowledgment, but more extensive copying is not permitted without the consent of the copyright holder (usually the author).
-In some cases further restrictions may apply, such as an embargo on access for a stated number of years.
+You are usually allowed to make reasonable quotations from a thesis if you give proper acknowledgement, but more extensive copying is not permitted without the consent of the copyright holder (usually either the author or the home institution).
+Further restrictions may apply, such as an embargo on access for a stated number of years.